 Turn On the Mini-Split’s Defrost Setting

-Another important way to keep your mini-split working through the winter is to turn on the defrost setting, which you can find in the condenser controls.
-When the defrost setting is not on and temperatures drop below freezing, moisture produced by the condenser coil can turn into frost.
+Another important way to keep your mini-split working through the winter is to turn on the mini-split defrost setting, which you can find in the condenser controls.
+If you don’t use your mini-split defrost mode and temperatures drop below freezing, moisture produced by the condenser coil can turn into frost.
 Over time, ice can start to build up on the coils, which will prevent the system from working effectively.
 As such, it’s essential to turn on your mini-split’s defrost setting during the winter.